futrime/lip/docs/tooth_json_file_reference.md

 # tooth.json File Reference

-Each Lip tooth is defined by a tooth.json file that describes the tooth's properties, including its dependencies on other tooths and other information.
+Each tooth is defined by a tooth.json file that describes the tooth's properties, including its dependencies on other teeth and other information.

-The **format_version**, **tooth path** and **version** fields are required.
-The other properties are optional.

 You can generate a tooth.json file by running the lip tooth init command.
 The following example creates a tooth.json file: